 The initial specification had to be modified to fulfil the new flooring requirements with the addition of bonded polymer screed (45mm) using m-bond primer and Isopol SBR.
 These products had to be installed prior to preparation works to restore levels after breaking out 12 tonnes of failed flooring.

 The floor surface was prepped using diamond grinders to remove all traces of bitumen to achieve a level, clean and smooth substrate surface ready for the application of polymer screed and Schönox FPL Plus (22mm).

 Sika’s ComfortFloor® PS-27 system (2-3mm) was selected for the resin flooring project as it offers a host of colour and design options.
-The hardwearing functionality of the system, its decorative appearance and its low maintenance characteristics makes it the idyllic, durable flooring solution for educational sectors.
+The hardwearing functionality of the resin system, its decorative appearance and its low maintenance characteristics makes it the ideal, durable flooring solution for educational sectors.

 Sika’s ComfortFloor® PS-27 system and a coating of Sikafloor®-305 W produce the ultimate smooth floor with a silky matt finish; key characteristics of a resin floor.

 Our specialist team started works on the 22nd December 2018 and were briefed to work to a tight programme of works over the Christmas and New Year period.
 Due to the rigid nature of the schedule of works, there was no flexibility for errors or delays.